johnakash04/-johnakash04-End-to-End-Data-Analytics-Project-Power-BI-Project-Hospitality-Domain-/README.md

 The final report, including all metrics, dashboard designs, and additional insights, is available in the reports/ directory as final_report.pdf.

 Conclusion
-By following this repository, you will be able to create valuable metrics, design an insightful dashboard, and generate actionable insights to help AtliQ Grands regain its market share and revenue in the luxury/business hotels category.
+This project successfully created valuable metrics, designed an insightful dashboard, and generated actionable insights to assist AtliQ Grands in regaining its market share and revenue in the luxury/business hotels category.

 Contributions
 Contributions to the project are welcome.
 Feel free to fork the repository and create pull requests for any enhancements or bug fixes.